-Application has been made to Euronext Dublin for the Certificates to be admitted to listing on the Official List and for such Certificates to be admitted to trading on the Euronext Dublin Regulated Market.
+Application has been made for Certificates issued under the Programme during the period of 12 months from the date of this Base Prospectus to be admitted to the Official List and for such Certificates to be admitted to trading on the Euronext Dublin Regulated Market.

-Application has been made to the DFSA for the Certificates to be admitted to listing on the DFSA Official List and to Nasdaq Dubai for such Certificates to be admitted to trading on Nasdaq Dubai.
+Application has also been made to the DFSA for the Certificates issued under the Programme during the period of 12 months from the date of this Base Prospectus to be admitted to the DFSA Official List and to Nasdaq Dubai for such Certificates to be admitted for trading on Nasdaq Dubai.